 - Some content courses in Spanish may require 3-4 semesters of college Spanish or the equivalent

 - Class standing junior or senior during program

-- For STEM program: 2.7 GPA; all courses taught in English
+- For ICT program: 2.7 GPA; all courses taught in English

 Legal Studies Requirements:

 - 3.3 GPA for Legal Studies

 - At least 1 semester of college-level Spanish or the equivalent, or heritage speaker